engelsjk/polygol/examples/README.md

 ## Conversion Functions

-The conversion functions shown here are for illustrative purposes only, your mileage may vary.
+The conversion functions shown here are for illustrative purposes only, there are probably much more efficient ways of doing these.
+Your mileage may vary.

 ### paulmach/go.geojson